ie3-institute/simona/docs/readthedocs/models/bm_model.md

 This page documents the functionality of the BM model available in SIMONA.

-The BM Model is part of the SIMONA Simulation framework and represented by an agent.
+The BM model is part of the SIMONA Simulation framework and represented by an agent.

 ### Parameters